Yannick Gomis

-Yannick Arthur Gomis (born 3 February 1992) is a Senegalese international footballer who plays for Cypriot club Aris Limassol as an attacking midfielder.
+Yannick Arthur Gomis (born 3 February 1992) is a Senegalese professional footballer who plays as a forward for Cypriot club Aris Limassol.
+He made two appearances for the Senegal national team scoring once.

 Club career

 Gomis began his career in his native Senegal with Olympique de Ngor and won two caps for the Senegal national team in 2013 before joining Orléans in the summer of 2015.

 On 30 June 2022, Gomis signed with Aris Limassol in Cyprus.